Not all links are created equal.

 There are bloggers who understand how to create newsworthy content.
 One of them is Brian Dean.
 Although he doesn’t publish new content every week, whenever he does, his engagement level is usually out of this world.

-In fact, his most recent post generated close to 750 valuable comments from his loyal audience.
-And, there were more than 4,000 social media shares on Twitter and Facebook combined.
+In fact, his posts easily generate hundreds of valuable comments from his loyal audience.
+They also generate thousands of social media shares on Twitter and Facebook combined.

 And, how many inbound links has the page received so far?